grebtsew/Number_of_Persons_in_room_from_IP_camera/README.md

 </p>

 # Demo
-The demo below visualize how the program looks from two cameras and once depth camera.
-The fourth camera demonstrates what happens if a camera can't be captured by openCV.
+The demo below visualize how the program looks from two cameras and one depth camera.
+The fourth camera demonstrates what happens if a camera-source can't be captured by openCV.
 NOTE: lighting and the usage of identical cameras are crucial for performance!

 ![demo](images/demo.gif)

 The demo below visualize the usage of a vast amount of cameras.
-NOTE: close program by pressing "Q" button.
+NOTE: Close program windows by pressing "Q" button.

 ![demo2](images/demo2.gif)